nokola/StrongEnoughToBeGentle/README.md

 Some of them did not.

-Some of them might have been harmful.
+Some of them were harmful.

 This information came to life through my experience and research in what works.
 I would have liked to know it decades ago.

 The toolkit is free.

 I am confident would make the world better if it was taught in schools.